Recovery Room/Post-Anesthesia Care Unit

 Where will my child recover from surgery?

-Once surgery has been completed, your child will be brought to the recovery room, also called the post-anesthesia care unit (PACU).
-In the recovery room, registered nurses, anesthesiologists, and other health care professionals will closely monitor your child as he or she "awakens" from anesthesia.
+Once surgery has been completed, your child will be brought to the recovery room.
+This is also called the post-anesthesia care unit (PACU).
+In the recovery room, registered nurses, anesthesiologists, and other healthcare professionals will closely monitor your child as he or she "awakens" from anesthesia.
 The length of time spent in recovery depends on the type of surgery done, your child's response to surgery and anesthesia, and your child's medical condition.
 While your child is in recovery, the staff will (when applicable) complete the following:

 Monitor for any signs of complications

 Check the wound

 Monitor your child's urine output

 Maintain your child's comfort with pain medicine and body positioning

 Make sure your child is awake enough to swallow effectively before offering something to drink

 When your child is awake and his or her vital signs are stable, he or she will be brought back to a regular hospital room or discharged home.